Updated May 30, 2023

 - Architect (Recently added CCAR)

-The areas covered under these certifications have a wide variety depending upon the profession and desire one has.
-This CCNA Interview Questions article will focus its content only on CCNA part but before we move ahead it better for our reader to know the streams available.
+This CCNA Interview Questions article will focus its content only on the CCNA part, but before we move ahead, it better for our reader to know the streams available.

 - Routing and Switching